MAKEUP PRODUCTS (NON-PERMANENT)

 66681

-While many chemicals in cosmetic products pose very little or no risk, several dozen have been associated to significant medical conditions, such as neurological harm and cancer.
-Cosmetic chemicals enter the body through ingestion, inhalation, and internal use, and pose the same risks as food chemicals, per this site.
+While many chemicals in cosmetic products present little or absolutely no threat, several are linked with substantial health issues, including cancer, reproductive and neurological harm, and developmental delays.
+Cosmetic chemicals get into a person's body through the skin, inhalation, ingestion and internal use, and lead to the same risks as food chemicals, per this site.

-Contaminants and chemicals linked to cancer are found in food, water, and a lot of other common items.
-But, no group of consumer items is susceptible to less government inspection than cosmetics and other personal products, including Sunkissed Highlighter.
-Though many of the contaminants and chemicals in cosmetics and personal care products most likely present very little risk, being exposed to a few has been linked to major health conditions, such as cancer.
+Chemicals linked to cancer are found in food, water, and various other ordinary goods.
+Still, no kind of consumer goods is accountable to less government inspection than cosmetics and other personal care products, including Sunkissed Highlighter.
+Though most of the chemicals in cosmetics and personal care products very likely present minimal risk, subjection to a few has been linked to major health conditions, including cancer.